CadenzaProject/cadenzaproject.github.io/docs/clip2/take_part/clip2_leaderboard.md

 2. **Submit to EvalAI**:

 * Create an account on [EvalAI](https://eval.ai/) if you don't have one already.
-* Log in and navigate to [Second Cadenza Lyric Intelligibility Prediction Challenge] (https://eval.ai/web/challenges/challenge-page/xxxxxx).
+* Log in and navigate to [CLIP2 - The 2nd Cadenza Lyrics Intelligibility Prediction Challenge](https://eval.ai/web/challenges/challenge-page/2703/).
 * In the submission section, upload your CSV file.
 Here you will have the option to make your results private or public.

 3. **Ranking**:

-Systems will be ranked by their root mean square error (RMSE) score.
+Systems will be ranked by their root mean squared error (RMSE) score.
 Systems with lower RMSE will be ranked higher in the leaderboard.